What will happen to UK house prices in 2017? We look at six expert opinions

 Our experts have made a relatively broad spread of predictions for the year ahead in 2017 – from price rises to price falls.

-Given that a purchasing a property is the single largest financial commitment in most people’s lives, they will look for certainty in their job and income before making a house move, as will their mortgage lender.
+Since purchasing a property is the single most significant financial commitment in most people’s lives, they will look for certainty in their job and income before making a house move, as will their mortgage lender.